 The Garden Night Market is another lovely sight to experience on your next visit to Tainan.
 Located along Hai An Road, vendors gather here to sell flowers, delicacies, and a little bit of everything else.

-This is the largest night market in Tainan, and tourists and locals alike flock here for not just the flowers, but also the food and festivities.
+This is the largest night market in Tainan, and tourists and locals alike flock here for the flowers and the food and festivities.

 If you’d like to visit the market while you’re in Tainan, make sure to check the schedule online.
 Unlike in several of Taiwan’s other larger cities, the night markets of Tainan are only open two or three nights a week (and unfortunately, they don’t share a common schedule).
 Take note of if you want to visit the area.

-In addition to food stalls and vendors selling local crafts and wares, this market also frequently hosts carnival-like game stalls that include pinball, basketball, and darts.
+In addition to food stalls and vendors selling local crafts and wares, this market frequently hosts carnival-like game stalls, including pinball, basketball, and darts.